opensafely/os-demo-research/rmarkdown/Rdemo.md

 requirement is that the dataset contains the same variables that would be present based on the specification in the study definition.

-As an example, suppose we are interested in the rate of unplanned hospital admissions, and how this varies with diabetes status and the number of admissions in the preceding year.
+As an example, say we are interested in the rate of unplanned hospital admissions, and how this varies with diabetes status and the number of admissions in the preceding year.
 We might suppose that both those characteristics increase the likelihood of unplanned admissions, and so we want to express that in our dummy data.

 We start by writing the [study definition](https://github.com/opensafely/os-demo-research/blob/master/analysis/study_definition_4_admissions.py)